hickeng/financial/README.md

 Per my reading, this explicitly states that we have the option to chose _not_ to use a pro-rata approach to calculating the cash/stock split.
 I've an [issue](https://github.com/hickeng/financial/issues/13) to collect data on _when_ we're allowed to make this choice.

 The first quote is referencing the FMV of a VMW share at the time of acquisition.
 This should be fixed at $192.48 (?) based on knowledge at time of execution.
-I've an [issue](https://github.com/hickeng/financial/issues/14) to follow up on this:
+I've an [issue](https://github.com/hickeng/financial/issues/14) to follow up on this.
-* ratio of share/cash election
-* VMW price ($142.50 from Merger agreement)
-* AVGO FMV as of execution (2023-11-22 - [but when: after close? during trading?](https://github.com/hickeng/financial/issues/11))

 ### Realized gain calculation